TheVareno/ont-polyA-detection/README.md

-# Segmentation of ONT Raw Signal of Transcriptomic Data for Detection of Poly(A) Region
+# Segmentation of ONT Raw Signal of Data for Detecting Poly(A) Region

 ## Overview